Faculty & Staff

 Marisol Negrón, PhD

-- Assistant Professor of American Studies, College of Liberal Arts
+- Assistant Professor of American Studies and Latin@ Studies, College of Liberal Arts

 - Marisol.Negron@umb.edu Email: